AxonIQ/reference-guide/axon-framework/modules.md

 {% tab title="Gradle" %}

-For usage with Gradle, apply the dependency-management-plugin plugin like so:
+For usage with Gradle, apply the dependency-management-plugin like so:
 ```groovy
 buildscript {
   repositories {